 A tool adaptor plate is to be used to attach a tool adaptor to a tool used.
 No processing of holes and screws for tool attachment is performed on standard products.
-(We may perform such processing upon your request.
+(We can provide a processing service upon your request.
 You may also prepare a tool adaptor plate on your own.)
 For details on attachment of tool adaptor and tool adaptor plate and associated precautions, please refer to this document and the delivery specification drawing.

 1-3.
-Option
+Options